CPA Review Courses

 Becker CPA Review (Rank: #7)

 Structured and Organized: Both live and online classes are tightly structured.
 This allows students to build a routine around their studying schedule.
+On average their sections are a bit longer than other review courses, however they are formatted in a way that makes them seem less overwhelming.

 Very Expensive: Becker costs $3,360!
 This is by far the most expensive CPA review course and is DOUBLE the industry average.
 You will also have to pay extra fees to get updated materials or access your course again once it expires.
 If you can’t get your employer to pay for it, I’d definitely recommend checking out some of the other review courses that are of the same quality and much more affordable.